dCC-Online/Jupyter_in_Action_PY_DA_Starter/README.md

 ## INTRODUCTION

-This assignment will give you practice working within a Jupyter Notebook
+This assignment will give you practice working within a Jupyter Notebook, combining Markdown and Python together in a single file!

-Begin with the `Jupyter_In_Action.ipynb` file
+Begin with the `Jupyter_In_Action.ipynb` file.

-If you finish early, there is a bonus assignment included in the `BONUS_Jupyter_Problem_Solving_Problems.ipynb` file
+If you finish early, there is a bonus assignment included in the `BONUS_Jupyter_Problem_Solving_Problems.ipynb` file.

 ---